hamz4-zh/Luster/README.md

 *Note: Checkpoint 1000 was selected as the optimal model, as further training to 1500 steps showed signs of data autophagy and detail degradation*..

-## Authors
+## Author

+Hamza Alzahrani

-Hamza Alzahrani, Turki Alshuaibi, Khalid Alomair, Ahmad Alakhdhar, Aseel Alsaid, Anas Alghamdi.
+This was an individual project completed as part of a team coursework arrangement, where each member led a separate project for a shared course submission.
+Thanks to my teammates, Turki Alshuaibi, Khalid Alomair, Ahmad Alakhdhar, Aseel Alsaid, and Anas Alghamdi, for their support during that semester.